highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 #### The sample application

-The `MQTTConnector`is implemented as part of a sample application that uses data from the Norwegian electricity producer `Sognekraft`.
-The incoming payload is a hierarchical JSON structure with many measured values but for the purpose of this sample we use only the generated power.
+The `MQTTConnector`is implemented as part of a sample application that uses data from the Norwegian electricity producer `Sognekraft`, featuring two power plants.
+The incoming payload is a hierarchical JSON structure with many measured values but for the purpose of this example we display only the generated power.
 The connection uses SSL encryption and is password protected, receiving data on a `WebSocket` (TCP/IP).

-The data is provided as one topic for each of the two power plants, and each topic maps to a connector instance.
-In the demo we thus use two connectors.
+The data is provided as one topic for each of the two power plants, and each topic maps to one connector instance.
+In this example we thus use two connectors.

 Each connector provides data for a `spline`chart and a `DataGrid` component.
 The timestamped events and the raw data are displayed in a `HTML component` as unformatted text.
 The user can clear the log.